 Recruiting, mentoring, and training new staff members

 Regular meeting attendance, deadline adherence, and newspaper distribution

+Additionally, all for-credit staff will be expected to contribute at least one written article of publishable quality for a section of their choosing.

 Students are expected to demonstrate an understanding of how the newspaper works and make demonstrable contributions to its wellbeing.
 All writing is expected to comply with the Penmen Press Writing/Style Guide, Fall 2018 edition prior to submission.